erikhvc/erikvidaurri.xyz/README.md

-# erikvidaurri.xyz
+# Webiste erikvidaurri.xyz

-Home page for the website
+Home page for the website, that would be publishe using [Cloudflare Pages](https://pages.cloudflare.com/)